G’day, forex mates!

 - Most industries reported easing business conditions, but still in positive territory overall.

 - The only exception was retail trade since it scored a big, fat zero.

 - Despite the weaker readings for business sentiment and conditions, NAB concludes that “both of these indicators remain at levels consistent with solid business activity in the near-term, and are higher than through much of H2 2016.“

-- As for NAB’s labour costs index, it showed that wage growth remained elevate but moderated a bit in the three months to February (+0.8% vs. +0.9% previous)
+- As for NAB’s labor costs index, it showed that wage growth remained to elevate but moderated a bit in the three months to February (+0.8% vs. +0.9% previous)

 - Moving on to the Australian Industry Group’s (AIG) performance of services index (PSI), plunged yet again, this time from 54.5 to 49.0.

 - This is the first reading below the 50.0 neutral level in five months.

 - Almost all sub-indices took hits.

 - The sales sub-index, in particular, took a severe 10.6 hit and got pushed lower to 46.8.

 - Survey respondents blamed “lower demand from mining customers, lower spending by households and adverse local weather events such as the eastern heatwave, a lack of rain and local storms.”